-"Adobe Flash Player Was Not Found" and "Antivirus Update is prepared" are a couple examples of "fake software update" scams.
-This is not an uncommon scam model, however it is but one of many.
-Other popular models include: warnings that the system is at risk / infected (e.g. "Your Windows 10 is infected with 5 viruses!", "VIRAL ALARM OF MICROSOFT" etc.), fake prizes/awards (e.g. "Dear [ISP name] user, Congratulations!", "YOU ARE THE CHOSEN!" etc.), unbelievable offers (e.g. "Get the new iPhone 11 Pro", "Randomly selected to test the new iPhone" etc.) and many others.
-The only purpose of these schemes is to generate profit for their designers, via deceitfully pushing users into downloading/installing and/or purchasing untrustworthy/malicious content, revealing their personal information (e.g. identity, banking, credit card details, etc.), calling expensive and fake technical support numbers, making monetary transactions (e.g. fake fees, payments, etc.) and so on.
+"Adobe Flash Player Was Not Found" and "Antivirus Update is prepared" are some examples of "fake software update" scams.
+This is a very common scam model, however, it is just one of many.
+Other popular models include warnings that the system is at risk / infected (e.g. "Your Windows 10 is infected with 5 viruses!", "VIRAL ALARM OF MICROSOFT" etc.), fake prizes/awards (e.g. "Dear [ISP name] user, Congratulations!", "YOU ARE THE CHOSEN!" etc.), unbelievable offers (e.g. "Get the new iPhone 11 Pro", "Randomly selected to test the new iPhone" etc.) and many others.
+The only purpose of these schemes is to generate profit for the designers by deceptively encouraging users to download/install or purchase untrustworthy/malicious content, revealing their personal information (e.g. identity, banking, credit card details, etc.), calling expensive and fake technical support numbers, making monetary transactions (e.g. fake fees, payments, etc.) and so on.

 How did potentially unwanted applications install on my computer?

-PUAs spread via download/install setups of other software.
-This false marketing technique of pre-packing regular products with unwanted or malicious programs is called "bundling".
-Rushed download and installation processes (e.g. skipped steps and sections, etc.) - increase the risk of unintentionally allowing bundled content onto the system.
-Some PUAs have "official" promotional webpages, from which they can be downloaded.
+PUAs proliferate via the download/install set-ups of other software.
+This deceptive marketing technique of pre-packing regular products with unwanted or malicious programs is called "bundling".
+Rushing download and installation processes (e.g. skipping steps and sections, etc.) increases the risk of unintentionally allowing bundled content onto system.
+Some PUAs have "official" promotional web pages, from which they can be downloaded.
 Intrusive advertisements also proliferate these applications.
-Once clicked on, they can execute scripts designed to stealthily download/install PUAs.
+Once clicked, they can execute scripts designed to stealthily download/install PUAs.

-It is recommended to research products, prior to download/installation and/or purchase.
-All downloads should be done from official and verified sources only.
-P2P sharing networks (BitTorrent, eMule, Gnutella, etc.), free file-hosting sites and other third party downloaders - are considered to be untrustworthy; hence, they are advised against use.
-When downloading/installing, users should read terms, study all available options, use the "Custom/Advanced" settings and opt-out from supplementary apps, tools, functions and so on.
-Intrusive ads look ordinary and innocuous, however they redirect to questionable pages (e.g. gambling, pornography, adult-dating and others).
-In case of encounters with adverts/redirects of this kind, users should inspect the device and remove all suspicious applications and/or browser extensions/plug-ins without delay.
-If your computer is already infected with PUAs, we recommend running a scan with Spyhunter for Windows to automatically eliminate them.
+You are advised to research all products, prior to download/installation and/or purchase.
+All downloads should be performed from official and verified sources only.
+P2P sharing networks (BitTorrent, eMule, Gnutella, etc.), free file-hosting sites and other third party downloaders are classed as untrustworthy and should be avoided.
+When downloading/installing, read the terms, study all available options, use the "Custom/Advanced" settings and opt-out of supplementary apps, tools, functions and so on.
+Intrusive ads often seem normal and innocuous, however, they redirect to dubious pages (e.g. gambling, pornography, adult-dating and others).
+If you encounter these ads/redirects, inspect the device and remove all suspicious applications and/or browser extensions/plug-ins without delay.
+If your computer is already infected with PUAs, we recommend running a scan with Malwarebytes for Windows to automatically eliminate them.